 Studies see a need for SMEs to catch up

 That Institute for SME Research in Bonn has now published a study in which SMEs were surveyed.
-The aim was to ascertain how much progress has been made with digitalisation in SMEs.
-The results suggest that there is still a lot to do, or to put it positively, there is still plenty of "digital potential" for German SMEs to tap.
+The aim was to find out how much progress has been made with digitalisation in SMEs.
+The results suggest that there is still a lot to do, or to put it positively, that there is still plenty of "digital potential" for German SMEs to realise.

 The ubiquity of sensors in medium-sized manufacturing companies still seems to be a 4.0 pipe dream.
 While the workflows of the organisations surveyed are already supported in 26 %, logistics is digitally controlled in 35 % of the companies.